 An EPIC French Fries Board recipe full of your favorite dipping sauces, fries, tater tots, onion rings, and more.
 Perfect for Game Day or any party!

 Friends, happy weekend!
-Are you hosting for the Super Bowl this weekend?
+Are you hosting this weekend?
 Here’s a fun, cozy, EPIC French Fries Board that your guests will love!

 We served this awhile back.
 PARTY HIT!
 Or, if you love potatoes – serve my Epic Baked Potato Dinner Board!
 [SHORTCUT TIPS BELOW!]
 I used the largest 28-inch board, which is now sold out.
 BUT I will have my pre-order links up very soon for my new board.
 [Read below].

 EPIC French Fries Board Recipe